douglasgreen/config-setup/README.md

 ## Process

-First, add the repsitory to `composer.json`:
+First, add the repository to `composer.json`:

 ```
 {